-This a very simple fact that even the most passionately loyal ICS member can not refute.
+This is a simple fact even the most passionately loyal ICS member can not refute.

 “The vast majority of pyramid schemes rely on profiting from recruitment fees and seldom involve the sale of actual goods or services with intrinsic value.”

 Sure, they'll try and spin it by saying they offer a training program but they'll forget to mention the entire Instant Cash Solution training is centered around how to recruit others into the program.

 The real question is, will you be able to live with yourself knowing you're profiting by recruiting others into this system?

 The internet is rife with fake positive reviews telling you how wonderful this non-existent product is so they can make a commission off of you.